Skip to content

 Confronting individual bias and racism

 Progress begins with each of us.
-And we’ve got to begin by not being part of the problem.
-We must recognize and acknowledge that we are not all the same, that recognizing, valuing and celebrating our differences is what makes our University and our world stronger.
-And in turn, we must recognize that biases do reside in us all, but that we can change our attitudes and our interactions for the better.
+We start by not being part of the problem —by acknowledging that we are not all the same, and that recognizing, valuing and celebrating our differences makes our University and our world stronger.
+Every person has biases, but when we learn to identify, question and interrupt our own biases, then we can change our attitudes and our interactions for the better.
 We are all teachers and learners when it comes to advancing a more equitable and just discourse that leads to change.

 Transforming institutional policies and practices

-Many deeply rooted institutional policies and practices ignore the social issues of the present.
-Often these are vestiges of less progressive times and they must be acknowledged, uncovered and dealt with.
+Many deeply rooted institutional policies and practices ignore the social issues and realities of the present.
+Often these are vestiges of less progressive times, and they must be identified, acknowledged and addressed.

 The Race & Equity Initiative is working to change exclusionary or biased policies and institutional practices that lead to and maintain racial and other forms of inequity and deny people opportunities.